 - California hydro-jetting plumbers close by

-Do you see how those longer keywords more accurately matched the way someone would phrase those queries to another human being?
+Do you see how those longer keywords more accurately matched how someone would phrase those queries to another human being?
 That’s what we mean by long-tail keywords.
 They’re simply keywords that more closely match the patterns of typical human speech.
-Thanks to voice search, it’s now essential to make sure your website is optimized for those types of queries.
+Thanks to voice search, it’s essential to ensure your website is optimized for those types of queries.

 Step 5 – Ask and Answer Questions Within Your Content